 Each of the four finalists were given fifteen minutes, allowing their distinct style to come through.
 After the eccentric opening poet Ciaran Callan, came Jane Willow who likewise engaged in audience participation as she got the room to sing “I’m the fool that keeps going back for more” in her song The Fool.

-The night ended with two featured acts, the musician Junior Brother and the poet Brian McMahon, reminding everyone again of how the Intercollective is a hub of undiscovered Irish talent.
+The night ended with two featured acts, the musician Junior Brother and spoken word poet Brian McMahon Gallagher, reminding everyone again of how the Intercollective can be a hub of undiscovered Irish talent.
 While the Intercollective has established itself as a night of great poetry and music, Lizzy has plans to expand it further:

 “My next endeavor with it is to create masterclasses with local musicians, poets, sound engineers, event organisers and everything in between that would be held an hour before the show starts.
 That way, I can give back to the people that have supported the night so far and give them their very own platform to educate the people like me years ago, who didn’t really have a clue where or how to start a career in the Industry.
 It’s a collective way of doing things I suppose.”

 The Intercollective’s emphasis on community makes it a night that is guaranteed to be entertaining and renew one’s love for music and poetry.